Spray (liquid drop): Drop size measurement

 The optical imaging method uses a pulsed light, laser or strobe, to generate the shadow graphic image used to determine the size of the drop in the measurement volume.
-This spatial measurement method has a range from 5 µm to 10,000 µm with lens and optical configuration changes.
+This spatial measurement method has a range from 5 μm to 10,000 μm with lens and optical configuration changes.
 Image analysis software processes the raw images to determine a circular equivalent drop diameter.
 This method is best suited to quantify larger diameter drops in medium to low density sprays, opaque liquids (slurries), and ligaments (partially formed drops).

 Phase Doppler, a flux-based method, measures particle size and velocity simultaneously.
 This method, also known as PDPA, is unique because the drop size and velocity information is in the phase angle between the detector signals and the signal frequency shift.
 Because this method is not sensitive to intensity, it is used in more dense sprays.
-The range of drop sizes is 1 to 8000 µm.
+The range of drop sizes is 1 to 8000 μm.
 At the heart of the method are crossed laser beams that create interference patterns (regular spaced pattern of light and dark lines) and illuminate drops as they pass through the small measurement zone.
 A series of three off axis detectors collects the optical signal that is used to determine the phase angle and frequency shift caused by the drops.

 Optical imaging and phase Doppler methods measure the size of individual drops.
 A sufficient number of drops (order of magnitude 10,000 drops) must be quantified to produce a representative distribution and to minimize the effect of random fluctuations.
 Often several measurement locations in a spray are necessary because the drop size varies over the spray cross-section.

-Factors Affecting Drop Size
+Factors affecting drop size

-Nozzle type and capacity: Full cone nozzles have the largest drop size, followed by flat spray nozzles.
+Nozzle type and capacity: full cone nozzles have the largest drop size, followed by flat spray nozzles.
 Hollow cone nozzles produce the smallest drop size.
-Spraying pressure: Drop size increases with lower spraying pressure and decreases with higher pressure.
-Flow rate: Flow rate has a direct effect on drop size.
+Spraying pressure: drop size increases with lower spraying pressure and decreases with higher pressure.
+Flow rate: flow rate has a direct effect on drop size.
 An increase in flow rate will increase the pressure drop and decrease the drop size, while a decrease in flow rate will decrease the pressure drop and increase the drop size.

-Spray angle: Spray angle has an inverse effect on drop size.
+Spray angle: spray angle has an inverse effect on drop size.
 An increase in spray angle will reduce the drop size, whereas a reduction in spray angle will increase the drop size.

-Liquid properties: Viscosity and surface tension increase the amount of energy required to atomize the spray.
+Liquid properties: viscosity and surface tension increase the amount of energy required to atomize the spray.
 An increase in any of these properties will typically increase the drop size.